Known Issues & FAQ

 What exactly happens here?

-ensures the timestamps are reset (each video starts from 0)output%03d.mp4
+• reset_timestamps 1 ensures the timestamps are reset (each video starts from 0)

 [2023-02-14 08:45:40,634] Memory consumption is at 98.6%.

-To reduce the memory consumption we recommend to reduce the number of background workers that load the data.
-These background workers spawn as separate processes and can consume quite a bit of memory.
+To reduce memory consumption, we recommend to reduce the number of processes.
+The Lightly Worker spawns separate processes, and they can consume quite a bit of memory.

-directly in the lightly config.
-In the example below we set the config to use 2 workers.
+You can set thenum_processes directly in the worker config.
+In the example below, we set the config to use 2 workers.
 The default option is to spawn a new worker for every available CPU core.
-If you have a machine with more cores but less memory the default option might cause a too high memory usage.
-Check out our Hardware Recommendations for more info about recommended number of CPU cores and memory.
+If you have a machine with more cores but less memory, the default option might cause memory usage that is too high.
+Check out our Hardware Recommendations for more info about the recommended number of CPU cores and memory.

 from lightly.api import ApiWorkflowClient